 The resort is covered by a modern and fast lift system.
 There is also free beginner lifts for practice and a good selection of kids clubs.

 And if you would get tired of the skiing system here, no worries.
 Courchevel is connected with Les 3 Vallées, which opens up 600 km of skiing.
+Head over to Méribel which is a family and beginner friendly high altitude ski resort that offers another 150km of pistes.
+This snow-sure resort has two snowparks and easily accessible off-piste to keep experienced skiers and snowboarders entertained.

 A beautiful natural terrace with 200 km of piste slopes in the Savoyer Alps.
 This is a great place for families, designated children areas in every village and even full day childcare if you want to explore the mountains without planning for diaper changes.